The following rules apply:

-- A description of no more than 100 words of your company/product, which will be used to determine you’re eligibility for that category and will also be used by media, for announcements at the presentation ceremony, in promotional material and on website listings.
-As this may be used by people who have not viewed your entry, please remember to include your company/product name and where you are located geographically.
+- A description of no more than 100 words of your company/product, which will be used by media, for announcements at the presentation ceremony, in promotional material and on website listings.
+As this will be edited and compiled by people who have not viewed your entry, please remember to include your company/product name and where you are located geographically.

-- Ten images – jpeg format only, illustrating the entrant’s operation should accompany each entry in each category entered.
-By supplying images you ensure maximum exposure at the presentation ceremony and in official advertising and publications.
-(Note: 500 dpi files and 1920×1080 in dimensions in a JPEG format are preferred).
+- An additional ten images (jpeg format only) which illustrates the entrant’s operation should accompany each entry in each category entered.
+These images will be used exposure at the presentation ceremony and in official advertising and publications.
+(Note: 500 dpi files in a JPEG format are required).